 After a professional career as an economist and researcher, my passions carried me into the realms of music and poetry where I have had opportunities to explore new avenues, including learning to play accordion and arrange music.

-Early on, Karl added arranging to my lesson assignments and, later, he provided an introduction to composer, Mark Greathouse.
-I have arranged several of Mark’s piano compositions for accordion (and other) ensembles.
+As a beginning accordion player, in 2014, I joined the Central Oregon Accordion Club, and began accordion lessons with Karl Kment.
+Besides studying a range of repertoire and musical styles, Karl added arranging to my lesson assignments.
+Later, he provided an introduction to composer, Mark Greathouse.
+I arranged several of Mark’s piano compositions for accordion (and other) ensembles.

 Arrangements, Published